ChrisOlv/book_data_analysis/README.md

 A personal analytics project to explore and visualize my reading habits.
 This repository combines **Python**, **pandas**, **Streamlit**, and **Parquet-based data processing** to provide insights into books, reading speed, and other statistics.

+You can read the full story [on Substack!](https://chrsolv.substack.com/p/i-turned-my-kobo-reading-data-into).

 ---

 ## 🔍 Overview